 Loyola community members who use public transportation to commute to and from campus can play an important part in protecting the campus community by taking safety precautions.
 Commuters who arrive on any Loyola campus should practice social distancing and immediately wash their hands or use alcohol-based hand sanitizer before touching common surfaces or entryways.
 These actions demonstrate care for the Loyola community and can help reduce the risk of COVID-19 spread.

-For more CTA policies and commuter tips, as well as information on how the CTA has implemented enhanced cleaning procedures to keep riders and employees safe, please visit transitchicago.com/coronavirus/#tips.
+For more CTA policies and commuter tips, as well as information on how the CTA has implemented enhanced cleaning procedures to keep riders and employees safe, please visit www.transitchicago.com/coronavirus/#tips

-For those commuting from the Chicagoland suburbs using the Metra, please Metra’s Response to the COVID-19 Crisis for safety tips and policies at metrarail.com/coronavirus.
+For those commuting from the Chicagoland suburbs via Metra, please read Metra’s Response to the COVID-19 Crisis for safety tips and policies at www.metrarail.com/coronavirus.

-For general information on public transportation safety during COVID-19, including safety tips for rideshare vehicles, view the CDC website’s public transit information.
+For general information on public transportation safety during COVID-19, including safety tips for rideshare vehicles, view the CDC website’s public transit information at cdc.gov/coronavirus/2019-ncov/daily-life-coping/using-transportation.html.

-If traveling in and out of Chicago, compliance with Chicago’s Emergency Travel Order, which is regularly updated, is required.
-Please note that this travel order was recently revised with an added tier of restrictions.
+If traveling in and out of Chicago, compliance with Chicago’s Emergency Travel Order, which is regularly updated, is requested.
+Fully vaccinated and asymptomatic residents returning from a domestic trip are not required to quarantine upon their return home.

-If you live elsewhere and decide traveling outside of your community is essential, please consider the potential risks and take protective measures before, during, and after your trip.
-Consider completing a two-week quarantine and getting tested prior to departure.
+Please consider the potential risks and take protective measures before, during, and after your trip.
 Research COVID-19 trends in that city and/or state before confirming travel plans.
 If COVID-19 is spreading near your travel destination or in the area in which you currently reside, the CDC advises travelers to postpone their plans.
 This situation is very fluid; states may decide to enact mandatory travel restrictions like a quarantine period for travelers.

 It is also important to consider the health of your travel companions and those you are visiting.
 Especially if any of these people fall into a high-risk group, you should rethink travel at this time.
 All transportation methods—air travel, personal vehicle, train, etc.—present different types of risk.
 The CDC has information on travel considerations that can help you take measures to protect yourself and others, including information on lodging considerations.
 When you are traveling, practice health safety behaviors that reduce the transmission of COVID-19 like wearing face coverings, frequently washing hands, using hand sanitizer, and keeping six feet or more from other travelers.

-- All passengers must wear a mask to board the 8-Ride van; exceptions will only be made if granted by the University and shared with Campus Transportation
+- All passengers must wear a mask to board the 8-Ride van so long as a University mask mandate is still in effect; exceptions will only be made if granted by the University and shared with Campus Transportation

-- All MV Transportation employees must wear MV-approved uniform, including a mask and MV ID
+- All MV Transportation employees must wear MV-approved uniform, including a mask and MV ID, so long as a University mask mandate is still in effect

 - Passengers must display LUC ID badges to board the 8-Ride van